GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/profile.md

 If you want to update your subscription, either to change to a subscription with more flexibility or to a subscription that is cheaper, just open your profile again and click on Manage subscription then choose another plan.

-The next payment will automatically be adapted to the new subscription you choosen!
+The next payment will automatically be adapted to the new subscription you have chosen!

 ### Cancelling your subscription